Grilled Watermelon is an unexpected watermelon recipe perfect for grilling season! It’s easy to make and transforms into a smoky flavor.

 - Ultimate Burger Grill Guide: How to Grill the Perfect Burger

 - Smoked Blue Cheese Stuffed Bacon-Wrapped Chile Peppers

 Grilled Watermelon with Smoked Salt and Jalapeno Rings

 - Olive oil to coat the grill

-- Watermelon triangles
+- Watermelon triangles about 1-inch thick

 - Jalapeno peppers

-- Alderwood Smoked Salt, fine grain
+- Alderwood Smoked Salt fine grain

 - Fold a paper towel into quarters.
 Pour a bit of olive oil on the paper towel to fully dampen one side.
 Place the oil side on the grill and using a grill tool, push the oil-soaked paper towel along the grill to coat.

 - Place the prepared jalapeno peppers on the grill and close the lid.
 Allow to cook 3 minutes on each side until blistered.
 Remove and allow to cool and slice into thin rings.

 - If needed coat the grill again with the oil-soaked paper towel.

 - Place the watermelon triangles on the grill and sprinkle a very small amount of smoked salt.
 NOTE: Only salt one side of the watermelon.

 - Allow the watermelon to grill for 1 ½ to 2 minutes to form grill marks (may or may not be black charred); then turn and allow to grill 1 ½- 2 minutes on the opposite site.